 Daniel is a Portugal-based product consultant who walks the talk when it comes to quality.

-His posts on his blog Folding Burritos are well-researched and through, attacking difficult or complex product management topics in exhaustive detail in order to break down concepts and get into the nitty-gritty of building products.
+His posts on his blog career..pm (formerly Folding Burritos) are well-researched and thorough, attacking difficult or complex product management topics in exhaustive detail in order to break down concepts and get into the nitty-gritty of building products.

 Melvin’s blog is focused on tech product management and building tech products, with the ultimate goal of helping and inspiring everyone who’s interested in product management and building tech products, from startups to enterprises.
 He comes from an engineering background but bases his PM advice on his 10+ years of technical product management experience

-In his blog, he shares product managers guides, tips and cases on how to handle specific or interesting (technical) challenges most product managers and product owners in tech encounter.
-Readers find in-depth views on how to address product challenges and grow products.
+In his blog, he shares product managers’ guides, tips, and cases on how to handle specific or interesting (technical) challenges that most project management experts and product owners in tech encounter.
+Readers can find in-depth views on how to address product challenges and grow products.

 Ries has co-authored several books on topics like game programming and product development and has established himself as a thought leader in agile software development and user-generated content.